11matt556/mikrotikSync/readme.md

 * `global $mode` is used to store the desired mode.
 This must be set to either `router` or `switch` before running `setMode`
 * Port 8 is **always** the 'WAN' port

----

 ## RouterOS Scripts
 This section details the scripts that are run on RouterOS to facilitate mikrotikSync.

 ### /system/script/setMode
 `/system/script/setMode` does the heavy lifting of configuring RouterOS.
-It parses the comments on relevant records and enables/disables them according to the value of `global $mode`.
+It parses the comments on relevant records and enables/disables the record according to the value of `global $mode`

-**Notes:**
+Other Changes:
 * Changes the VLAN trunking of Ether7 and Ether8.
-  * In `switch mode` VLAN68 is tagged on Ether7 and Ether8, as VLAN68 is intended to be trunked through to another switch, eventually 'terminating' at pfSense as the WAN.
-In `router mode` RouterOS takes over as pfSense though, so VLAN68 'terminates' at RouterOS.
+  * In `switch mode` VLAN68 is tagged on Ether7 and Ether8, as VLAN68 is normally to be trunked through to another switch, 'terminating' at pfSense as the WAN.
+In `router mode` RouterOS takes over as pfSense, so VLAN68 instead 'terminates' at RouterOS.
 * WAN (VLAN68) interface list disabled in `switch mode` so WAN is not switched to LAN.
-* pfSense MAC address is spoofed by RouterOS to make the transition slightly more seamless for clients.
+* pfSense MAC address is spoofed by RouterOS to make the transition slightly better and avoid needless public IP changes.

 ```code
 # valid options are router and switch